-- Throw away letters or put them in a box unopened
+- Throw away letters or put them in a box.
+Don't open those letters.

-- Put everything that used to belong to them in a box and have it delivered to them through mail
+- Put everything that used to belong to them in a box and mail it to them.

 Part of moving on is creating a new you.
 You need to get in touch with yourself after going through a bad relationship.
-Try going to new places you didn't know were in town.
-This is a great time to focus your energy on a new hobby.
-Go take classes in art, music, and the like.
-Look for relaxing methods to keep you busy.
+Try going to new places you didn't know were in your town.
+This is a great time to focus on a new hobby.
+Take classes in art, music, and the like.
+Look for ways to pamper yourself.

 Here are some constructive things to do after a breakup:

-- Go on vacation to somewhere you've always wanted to go
+- Go on a vacation to somewhere you've always wanted to go.

 And here's a list of things you shouldn't do right after a breakup:

-- Cut off all your hair or get a new tattoo -- make small adjustments to your appearance.
+- Cut off all your hair or get a new tattoo.
+It's better to make small adjustments to your appearance.
 Big changes can come with regrets.

-- Jump back into dating too quick.
-Wait till you're emotionally ready
+- Jump back into dating too quickly.
+Wait until you're emotionally ready.

 What you really need to do is get more in touch with yourself.
 These waves of illness and feelings from a broken heart are not meant to make you second guess yourself.
 It's meant to hurt to make you really consider what you're doing and to rethink relationships, so you can be more selective about the next person.

 Pamper yourself if you're feeling blue.
-Go ahead and buy some ice cream, watch your favorite TV, and create a sense of calm.
+Go ahead and buy some ice cream, watch your favorite TV show, and create a sense of calm.
 Your process is yours.
-Take long social media breaks if you need to -- I refused to date anyone till I was absolutely sure the last time I had a breakup, and that was the best decision ever.
-It allowed me to actually find someone who was compatible and would be in for the long haul rather than something that honestly couldn't hold water.
+Take long social media breaks if you need to—I refused to date anyone till I was absolutely sure the last time I had a breakup, and that was the best decision ever.
+It allowed me to actually find someone who was compatible and would be in it for the long haul rather than something that honestly couldn't hold water.

-Here are some tips to pamper yourself like you deserve it:
+Here are some tips to pamper yourself because you deserve it: